-A great activity (ice breaker and data gathering combined!) that gets the participants guessing each other big hitter moments.
+Empathy Snap on Big Hitter Moments is a great activity that gets participants guessing each other’s big hitter moments.

-- Each team member gets two index cards of different colors and a marker pen.
+- Give each team member two index cards of different colors and a marker pen.

-- On the first card, hidden from the others, they write their ‘big hitter’ moment (a special moment they were involved with)
+- On the first card, hidden from the others, they should write their “big hitter” moment (a special moment in which they were involved).

-- On the second card they write their name at the top and place this second card on the table.
+- On the second card they should write their name at the top and place it on the table.

-- Once all team members have handed in their ‘name card’, each team member takes a name card from the pile, ensuring they do not have their own name card.
+- Once all team members have handed in their name card, each team member takes a name card from the pile, ensuring they do not have their own.

-- On this card, they write what they think is the ‘big hitter’ for the person whose name is on the card, and keep the card.
-Essentially, they try to guess what that person has written on their hidden card.
+- On this card, they will write what they think is the big hitter for the person whose name is on the card, and keep the card.
+Essentially, they should try to guess what that person has written on their hidden card.

 - The named person then reads out what their big hitter actually was.